Bumps near the mouth corners often result from irritation, infections, or underlying skin conditions requiring targeted care.

 Prevention plays a big role in minimizing recurrence of these bothersome bumps:

-• Avoid licking your lips excessively as saliva dries out skin causing cracks.
+- Avoid licking your lips excessively as saliva can dry out and irritate the skin, causing cracks.

-• Keeps lips moisturized using fragrance-free balms containing petrolatum or lanolin.
+- Keep lips moisturized using fragrance-free balms containing petrolatum, lanolin, or other bland barrier ingredients.

-• Avoid harsh skincare products around your mouth area with strong fragrances or alcohols.
+- Avoid harsh skincare products around your mouth area with strong fragrances, alcohols, acids, or abrasive exfoliants.

-• If you wear dentures or braces, ensure proper fit and hygiene routines to reduce irritation risk.
+- If you wear dentures, braces, retainers, or aligners, ensure proper fit and hygiene routines to reduce irritation risk.

-• Mild exfoliation once a week removes dead skin cells preventing clogged pores but avoid over-exfoliating delicate lip borders.
+- Mild exfoliation once a week may help some clogged-pore issues, but avoid over-exfoliating delicate lip borders or cracked mouth corners.

-• Avoid sharing personal items like towels, lipsticks during active cold sore outbreaks.
+- Avoid sharing personal items like towels, lipsticks, lip balms, razors, cups, or utensils during active cold sore outbreaks.

 Bumps Around Corners Of Mouth | Comparison Table of Common Causes & Treatments